flype/stats_for_all/README.markdown

 To use it you have to know the new methods of your model, continuing with the banner example used before:

-You have now 4 new methods to use in your banner model: add_hit, add_click, hits and clicks.
+You have now 4 new methods to use in your banner model:

+	@banner.add_hit
+	@banner.add_click
+	@banner.hits
+	@banner.clicks

-We are going to see and example of use of your click type
+We are going to see and example of use of your click type.

 We create a banner instance: